ShahabTheAnalyst/SQL_covid_19_project/Readme.md

 ## 6. Probability of Dying by Months of Year

-To gain insights into the probability of dying if infected with Covid across different months, with peaks and troughs reflecting fluctuations in death rates over time the following SQL query was developed and excuted.
+To gain insights into the probability of dying if infected with COVID across different months, with peaks and troughs reflecting fluctuations in death rates over time the following SQL query was developed and executed.
-In the query the "month_number" column was extractd which was later on used for sorting the "month" column for effective visualization.
+In the query, the "month_number" column was extracted which was later on used for sorting the "month" column for effective visualization.

 ```sql
 SELECT